 Disney argues wrongful death suit should be tossed because plaintiff signed up for a Disney+ trial

-Disney is asking a Florida court to dismiss a lawsuit brought by the widow of a New York doctor who suffered a fatal allergic reaction after eating at a restaurant in Disney Springs
+Disney is asking a Florida court to dismiss a lawsuit brought by the husband of a New York doctor who suffered a fatal allergic reaction after eating at a restaurant in Disney Springs

 NEW YORK -- Does signing up for Disney's popular streaming service mean you have agreed to never sue the entertainment giant over anything forever?